malcolmlett/malcolmlett.github.io/Executive-Control-in-a-proto-AGI.md

 * _(tbd: needs diagram).
 * Then extend to actually producing action planning.

-## Primitive Reward Techniques

-Referred to as _intrinsic motivation_ within the RL community - but I find that term misleading and prefer to use _primitive reward_.
-For a detailed analysis of common techniques within RL, see [[Survey of Reinforcement Learning]].

 ### Circular targets
 Some instrinsic motivation techinques can lead to a policy that always moves the agent towards a particular stable state and then it tries to stay there.
 For example, empowerment can suffer from this technique, as it targets a state that affords the agent maximum capability of future state changes.
 Metaphorically, the agent will climb to the top of the hill and stay there.